Crypt0Dave/API-RPC-Call-List/README.md

 ### Listing my Othila Addresses

-Listing the Othila [address|addresses] in your wallet is easily done via listreceivedbyaddress.
+Listing the Othila [address|addresses] in your wallet is easily done via `listreceivedbyaddress`.
 It normally lists only addresses which already have received transactions, however you can list all the addresses by setting the first argument to 0, and the second one to true.

 ### Full list